THE LUCKY LOSERS AND THEIR WINNING STREAK

 "A Winning Hand" was featured in “On the Radar” from the globally popular “The Alternate Root,” and was recognized by Richard L’Hommedieu, king of the “Indie Blues” movement, on “Making a Scene".
 The Lucky Losers landed the cover of the November 2015 issue of French magazine "Blues and Co.".
 Living Blues, Elmore, Classicalite, Blues Matters, Blues Blast, Blues Bytes, and more agreed that The Lucky Losers were holding a winning hand.
 In fall of 2015, The Lucky Losers embarked on a 16-date national tour in support of "A Winning Hand", performing for full houses in Missouri, Oklahoma, Arkansas, Tennessee, Louisiana, Texas, Alabama, Oklahoma, and Florida.
 It was a grand success.

-At the top of 2016, The Lucky Losers returned to the studio to record with Kid Andersen, which evolved into "In Any Town", their newest sophomore release on Dirty Cat Records.
+In 2016, The Lucky Losers returned to the studio to record with Kid Andersen, which evolved into "In Any Town", their sophomore release on Dirty Cat Records.
 Inspired by music of the 60's and true events from their beautiful, twisted lives, Cathy Lemons and Phil Berkowitz serve up medicine for wayward souls, offering glimpses of paradise through a veil of tears.
 Featuring stellar musical contributions from Kid Andersen, Paris Slim, Terry Hanck, and Jeff Jensen, "In Any Town" is carrying The Lucky Losers on an epic winning streak.
 Within 2 weeks of its release it charted at #2 on The Roots Music Report's "Top Albums/All Genres/ California" and #3 for "Top Blues Rock Albums."
 Living Blues Radio Charts placed it at #6 only a month later.
 Eight songs from the album charted into the top 20 on The Roots Music Report "Top Singles"And the critics gave 5-star reviews from all over the world from France to Germany to Australia to The United Kingdom.
 The album recently made several "Top 10 Blues Albums of 2016," critic's picks, and Richard Ludmerer (of indie king "Making a Scene") listed it at #10 in his "Top 50 Independent Blues Albums of 2016"!

-In 2017, The Lucky Losers took their album "In Any Town" on the road, rolling the dice through first a festival at Baja, California, Mexico, then onto club dates and concert series in Arizona, Oklahoma, Texas, New Orleans, Tennessee, Alabama, Georgia, and Florida!
-The incendiary guitarist, Laura Chavez, who was listed by Guitar Player Magzine as one of the world's "Top 50 Sensational Female Guitarists" accompanied them on their 22 venue/ nine state tour.
-And they have been nominated for two Independent Blues Awards: Best Independent Blues/R&B/Soul Album for "In Any Town" and Best Independent Blues/R&B/Soul Song for "It Ain'the Enough".
+In 2017, The Lucky Losers took their album "In Any Town" on the road, rolling the dice through first a festival in Baja, California, Mexico, then onto club dates and concert series in Arizona, Oklahoma, Texas, New Orleans, Tennessee, Alabama, Georgia, and Florida!
+The incendiary guitarist, Laura Chavez, who was listed by Guitar Player Magazine as one of the world's "Top 50 Sensational Female Guitarists" accompanied them on their 22 venue/ nine state tour.
+And they have been nominated for two Independent Blues Awards: Best Independent Blues/R&B/Soul Album for "In Any Town" and Best Independent Blues/R&B/Soul Song for "It Ain't Enough".

 HOW CATHY AND PHIL BECAME THE LUCKY LOSERS